 Tavi and Kitai breaking into the Grey Tower to rescue Max.
 That officially trumps every other Aleran who ever existed - including the First Lord.

 Proceeding to do so again in Captain's Fury, after the improvements Tavi suggested were implemented, proving that Tavi can trump himself, too.

 Tavi gets Varg to back down.
 An entire squad of legionaires wasn't doing much more than irritating him, but Tavi figured out the body language issue, pulled imaginary rank, and refused to back down when Varg threatened him; in fact, he pulled a knife on the wolf and told him that attacking would mean they both died.
 This is from a tiny seventeen-year-old who hasn't eaten or slept for more than a day.
 He also tells Varg he has bad breath.

-Becomes Fridge Brilliance when we later learn Tavi is Octavian, Gaius' grandson and that Canim can tell who an Aleran is related to by smell.
+Becomes Fridge Brilliance when we learn in Captain's Fury Tavi is Octavian, Gaius' grandson and that Canim can tell who an Aleran is related to by smell.
 So when Tavi pulls rank on Varg, he's telling the truth, and Varg knows it- even though Tavi doesn't.